arg-tech/CEASystem/README.md

 * code: int, 200 or 400.
 200 means successful run, 400 error.
 * output: dict:
   * hypothesis: list of strings, retrieved claims from text.
 Substrings of the text.
+  * hypothesis_nodes: list of dicts; meta info of nodes retrieved from the graph.
+It is required for the article generation (separate service).
+  * structure_hypothesis_graph: list of dicts; relationships between the nodes (cut of the graph).
+It is required for the article generation (separate service).

 ### analyze
 This request takes as an input claims and evidences.
 The algorithm analyzes claim-evidence alignment and produces claim-evidence score matrix, and scores per claim on the decision.